 Preparation and Required Tools

-You’ll need new rubber fenders, PVC strips, marine adhesive, sealant, and stainless steel fasteners for a successful install.
+- You’ll need new rubber fenders, PVC strips, marine adhesive, sealant, and stainless steel fasteners for a successful install.

-You’ll need a tape measure, screwdrivers, an electric drill, a sealant gun, and brushes for the job.
+- You’ll need a tape measure, screwdrivers, an electric drill, a sealant gun, and brushes for the job.
 These tools help you get it done right.

 Pre-Installation Surface Preparation

-Getting your surface ready is key for a good fender install.
+Getting your surface ready is key to a good fender install.
 Clean the area well to remove old glue, dirt, or other stuff.
 It’s best to use marine-grade parts to handle saltwater and UV rays.

 Start by measuring and marking where you’ll put the fenders.
 Make sure the area is clean and dry.
 Also, check that your tools work well.